civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 We can parse CSV data into Ruby objects which we can use in our programs.
 Now we're going to take Ruby objects and save their state to a CSV file.
 To do this, we'll build a `PeopleWriter` module with a `.write` method.
 We can create a collection of `People` objects and then tell the writer to write them to a file.  (see Figure 1)

+We do not need to write tests for the writing behavior.

 *Note:* When we read and write to a file, we can choose a mode (like `"r"` for read and `"w"` for write).
 The CSV modes are the same as the [modes available for File][ruby file modes].